pymor/pymor/docs/source/technical_overview.rst

-The reduction process in pyMOR is handled by so called :mod:`~pymor.reductors` which take arbitrary |Discretizations| and additional data (e.g. the reduced basis) to create reduced |Discretizations| along with reconstructor classes which allow to transform solution vectors of the reduced |Discretization| back to vectors of the solution space of the high-dimensional |Discretization| (e.g. by linear combination with the reduced basis).
+The reduction process in pyMOR is handled by so called :mod:`~pymor.reductors` which take arbitrary |Discretizations| and additional data (e.g. the reduced basis) to create reduced |Discretizations|.
 If proper offline/online decomposition is achieved by the reductor, the reduced |Discretization| will not store any high-dimensional data.
 Note that there is no inherent distinction between low- and high-dimensional |Discretizations| in pyMOR.
 The only